NAnguiano/memescript/README.md

 * Functions must be declared before they are called.
 * Variables cannot be called as functions unless they are a function.
 * Function variable names cannot be overloaded, as functions are declared as constants.
-* Functions must be called with at least the number of required parameters allowed.
+* Functions must be called with the exact number of required parameters, at minimum.
 * Functions cannot be called with more parameters than they have in the declaration, including optional parameters and splat parameters.
 * Optional parameters given a value must be given a value of the same type as the original value's type.
 * Optional parameters must be declared after all required (not optional) parameters.